munificent/craftinginterpreters/book/a-map-of-the-territory.md

 <aside name="correct">

 "Correct" at least as far as the language is concerned.
-It's a valid program, it might just be a valid program that doesn't do what the programmer wants it to do.
+It's a *valid program*, it might just be a valid program that doesn't do *what the programmer wants it to do*.

 </aside>

-You've already read the subheader so you know the answer: we can optimize the code.
-Since we know the semantics of the user's program, we are now free to transform it into a different program that has the same semantics but implements them more efficiently.
+You've already read the subheader so you know the answer: we can optimize it.
+Since we know the semantics of the user's program, we are free to transform it into a *different* program that has the *same semantics* but implements them more efficiently.

-A simple example is **constant folding**: if some expression always evaluates to the exact same value, we can do the evaluation now and replace the code for the expression with its result.
-If the user typed in:
+A simple example of optimization is **constant folding**: if some expression always evaluates to the exact same value, we can do the evaluation at compile time and replace the code for the expression with its result.
+If the user typed
+in:

 ```java
 pennyArea = 3.15159 * (0.75 / 2) * (0.75 / 2);
 ```

-We can do all of that arithmetic in the compiler and change their code to:
+We can do all of that arithmetic in the compiler and change the code to:

 ```java
 pennyArea = 0.44319234375;
 ```

+Optimization is a huge part of language academia as well as industry.
+Many language hackers spend their entire careers here, squeezing every drop of performance they can out of their compilers to get their benchmarks a fraction of a percent faster.
+It can become a sort of obsession.

+We're going to hop over that rathole in this book.
+Many successful languages have surprisingly few compile-time optimizations.
+Lua and CPython glide down the back side of the mountain with few stops along the way, and focus most of their optimization effort on the runtime.

+### Intermediate representations

-To enable optimizations like this, we often transform the syntax tree into some other **intermediate representation** (or **"IR"**).
-Each is a data structure designed to make later optimizations and phases of the compiler easier to implement.
-You can think of it as a pipeline where each stage's job is to reorganize the code in a way to make the next stage simpler.
+To make it easier to discover optimizations that can be applied, languages often transform the syntax tree into some other **intermediate representation** (or **"IR"**).
+It's called "intermediate" because it doesn't reflect the source code the user typed in, or the final output code the compiler generates.

+You can think of the compiler as a pipeline where each stage's job is to organize the code in a way that makes the next stage simpler to implement.
+The intermediate representations are the ones in the middle that ultimately get consumed by later stages.

-One common first step is eliminating <span name="sugar">**syntactic sugar**</span>.
+A common first step is eliminating <span name="sugar">**syntactic sugar**</span>.
 Syntactic sugar is a dusting of grammatical niceties that make your code more pleasant to read and write, but that don't let you express anything you couldn't write down using other existing, more tedious language